Ann Davis (convict)

 Ann Davis (c.
 1758–1789) was the first woman to be legally executed in the Colony of New South Wales.
 She arrived in Sydney as a convict on board the First Fleet in January 1788 and was executed on 23 November the next year after being convicted of stealing clothing.
-The trial that led to Davis' execution was the first to involve a civilian jury in the colony, with twelve women being empanelled to assess whether she was pregnant after a jury of male military personnel found her to be guilty.
+The trial that led to Davis's execution was the first to involve a civilian jury in the colony, with twelve women being empanelled to assess whether she was pregnant after a jury of male military personnel found her to be guilty.

 Biography

 Transportation

 Davis was born in 1758.
 She married William Davis.
 In April 1786 she was convicted of stealing eight pairs of silk stockings at a trial held at the Old Bailey in London.
 The stockings had a value of 8 shillings.
 Davis was sentenced to transportation for a period of seven years.

 In May 1787 Davis departed England on board the Lady Penrhyn, one of the ships of the First Fleet that was tasked with establishing a penal colony in Australia.
 The ship arrived at Sydney in January 1788.

 Davis was accused of committing further crimes during the second year of the colony at Sydney.
 In January 1789 she faced trial on charges of stealing a shirt from a female convict and was acquitted.
 The next month she was convicted of creating a disturbance and was sentenced to 25 lashes of a whip.